jgkingston/learning-node/README.md

 I will probabaly serparate things out into separate files and folders at some point.

-For now having it all in one place helps me remember what I have learned so fara.
+For now having it all in one place helps me remember what I have learned so far.